 Maintaining meticulous training records creates a clear trail of accountability and serves as a tangible demonstration of your commitment to cybersecurity.
 Furthermore, for many industries, training records are a compliance requirement.
 For example, during a HIPAA compliance audit by the Department of Health and Human Services, an auditor might ask for training records from the past 3-4 years.

-Beyond compliance, training records also offer valuable insights into the evolution of your security awareness training program, help you adapt to emerging threats and best practices, and ensure your cybersecurity training program continually improves.
+Beyond compliance, training records provide valuable insights into the evolution of your security awareness training program, enabling you to adapt to emerging threats and best practices, and ensuring your cybersecurity training program continually improves.

 9. Ongoing Education